chrispayne1/MAMIC/README.md

 ●	Facilitate and support in-the-wild delivery by non-subject-specialists.

 ●	Run on a wide variety of computers, including on the older and budget-orientated hardware found in many schools, without requiring permanent installation.

+How to Use this MAMIC Library

+FIrstly, you will need the Pd-L2Ork (as stated above). you can get Pd-L2Ork here https://github.com/pd-l2ork/pd